 There are three categories of home cleaners sold by Blueland: multi-surface cleaner, bathroom cleaner, and glass + mirror cleaner.

-Unfortunately, all three formulations contain fragrance and synthetic colorants, so we can’t recommend them.
-We find it strange that Blueland has such a discrepancy in formulations between their product lines.
+Unfortunately, all three formulations contain fragrance and synthetic colorants, so we don't currently recommend them.

-All of Blueland’s home cleaners come with a plastic bottle, so again not as eco-friendly as their dish soap and laundry offerings.
+All of Blueland’s home cleaners come with a plastic bottle, so we don't consider this product line to be as eco-friendly as their dish soap, hand soap or laundry offerings.